December 30, 2025

 8) Prince Edward Island Provincial Nominee Program (PEI PNP)

-PEI, Canada’s smallest province accepts applications from skilled immigrants through its provincial Expression of interest portal.
+PEI, Canada’s smallest province, accepts applications from skilled immigrants through its provincial Expression of Interest portal.
 Candidates are invited in the Labour and Express Entry subcategories.

 To be eligible for nomination through PEI Express Entry, you must: